 When the Greeks arrived from Pharos 384 BC they established a settlement what is now called Stari Grad.
 The Plain is also known as Ager or Hora and has been awarded UNESCO World Heritage Status in 2008.

 Stari Grad Plain has been described as the largest most productive field on the Adriatic Coast, where little has changed since the Ancient Greeks introduced an agricultural colony more than 24 centuries ago.
-Parcelization of the Starigrad’s Field is one of the great work of Greeks culture in the Mediterranean.
-The land has been divided into geometric parcels, divided by stone walls and had rainwater collection system including gutters and water storage.
+Parcelization of Starigrad’s Field is one of the great work of Greeks culture in the Mediterranean.
+The land has been divided into geometric parcels, divided by stone walls and had a rainwater collection system including gutters and water storage.
 The basic Greek parcelization has remained untouched for 2400 years due to the burning historical events over the centuries and later divisions of the land within the field.
-Unique value of the Stari Grad Plain was recognized by these criteria:
+The unique value of the Stari Grad Plain was recognized by these criteria:

-The land parcel system, dating from the 4th century BC, of Stari Grad Plain witness to the dissemination of the Greek geometrical model for the dividing up of agricultural land in the Mediterranean world.
+The land parcel system, dating from the 4th century BC, of Stari Grad Plain witnesses to the dissemination of the Greek geometrical model for the dividing up of agricultural land in the Mediterranean world.

 The agricultural plain of Stari Grad has remained in continuous use, with the same initial crops being produced, for 2400 years.
 This bears witness to its permanency and sustainability down the centuries.

 The agricultural plain of Stari Grad and its environment are an example of very ancient traditional human settlement, which is today under threat from modern economic development, particularly from rural depopulation and the abandonment of traditional farming practices.

 Greeks also built stone shelters known as trims that are interspersed in the field and all the succeeded generations have respected and maintained the original layout and crops as an example of Ancient Greeks life.